samervin/python-web-server/blog/posts/board-game-rankings.md

 There are three reasons for this:

 - If you have a scale with a value in exactly the middle, you will tend to rank things in the middle.
+I don't like this.
 It's more informative to pick a side: did you like it or dislike it more?
 - If you use a 10-point scale, you will tend to rank things around a 7.
 Despite 7 being on the high end of a 10-point scale, it's "average" when it comes to grades in school, so you start there.
 BoardGameGeek has this problem.
 - If your scale has too many ranks on it, there will not be enough differences between ranks.
 You will waste more time comparing games' ranks to each other than ranking them in isolation.